 Hyundai IONIQ – this vehicle is a lift-back design similar to the Prius and is a direct competitor to Toyota.
 The hybrid version beats the Prius for economy, but the real kicker is that the exact same car in EV form is more than twice as efficient!
-It will be offered in a regular hybrid, plug-in hybrid, and electric only version.
-Availability of the EV is imminent in Canada, at least that is my impression based on this very recent review in Kelowna.
-It shares underpinnings with the Kia Niro, a sibling CUV that will be released as a hybrid and PHEV soon, but I suspect also as an EV in 2018.
+It is offered in a regular hybrid, plug-in hybrid, and electric only version.

 Nissan LEAF – The LEAF has been available since December of 2010, though you could only really find it at dealerships in Canada starting late 2014.
-One of the top 3 sellers to-date in Canada, the most sold worldwide, and the car that I personally chose to purchase in May 2014.
+One of the top 3 sellers to-date in Canada, the most sold worldwide (though not for much longer!), and the first EV that we purchased in May 2014.

 You can watch a video I made that discusses a number of topics about the Leaf, including why I bought it, how it drives, and many other items.
 It runs about 35 minutes and was taken during a regular commute to work.
 The video description includes timestamps of different topics if you want to jump around.
 This post shows how versatile the car can be if you are willing.

-The 2016 models have been released, and they will have a 30 kWh battery, so if you need that extra range (up to 172 km of EPA range rather than 135 km), you now have the option!
+The 2016 models have a 30 kWh battery, so if you need that extra range (up to 172 km of EPA range rather than 135 km), you now have the option!
 2017 brought the 30 kWh battery straight across the range.
-I continue to anticipate an announcement in the next several months of the longer-range 2018 Leaf – but we won’t hear about it until just before the car arrives in dealerships so as to not damage current sales.

-Here is a video review of the increased range, done in the southern mountains of France near Nice, by the “Fully Charged” show – have a watch, even if just for the scenery!
+Here is a video review of the increased range for the 2016 model, done in the southern mountains of France near Nice, by the “Fully Charged” show – have a watch, even if just for the scenery!

 smart fortwo ED – a great small city car that seats 2.
 Short range, but it is intended as a city/suburban vehicle, and it works well for that purpose.